Taking action on smoking and health

 Surveys vary in their methodology, sample size, and in the age ranges they cover, and their results may not be directly comparable.

-The Scottish Health Survey (published 24 September 2013) offers the most robust statistical analysis of adult smoking rates in Scotland based on sample size.
-It is restricted to the age range 16-74.
-The 2012 survey reported that:
+The Scottish Health Survey (published 20 September 2016) offers the most robust statistical analysis of adult smoking rates (age 16+).
+The 2015 survey reported that:

 Action on Smoking & Health (Scotland) (ASH Scotland) is a registered Scottish charity (SC 010412) and a company limited by guarantee(Scottish company no 141711).
 The registered office is 8 Frederick Street, Edinburgh EH2 2HB.